How Much Does It Cost to Get a Green Card Through a K1 Visa?

 Of course, if you pay an expensive immigration attorney to work on the entire process for you, the price would go up by thousands.
 Even if you complete all of the petitions yourself, you will need to consider the costs of printing out the paper forms, the postage and envelope to mail the items to the USCIS, and even the price of gas or a train ticket to get to the USCIS during the I-485 application stage.
 In addition, your fiancé needs to appear on the K1 visa interview at the U.S. consulate.
 As such, he or she needs to prepare the fund to get there.

 6. The Approximate Grand Total

 The grand total of the cost to get a green card through a K1 visa is on a range, and it can only be approximated.
 The final price could be anywhere from $2,075 to closer to $3,000.
-Of course, the total amount goes up if the alien fiancé is bringing their children to the United States.
+Of course, the total amount goes up if the alien fiancé is bringing their children as K2 visa holder to the United States.

 Although some of the fees are cheaper for young children, and biometrics might not be necessary for the littler kids, the cost of forming a blended American family could be much higher than it is for a new family of two.
 Luckily, for the USCIS forms the filing fee can be paid using a credit card by submitting Form G-1450, Authorization for Credit Card Transactions.